Skip to navigation Skip to content

 Make-to-Stock (MTS)

 ERP Solution Adaptation: Manufacturing ERP systems for MTS prioritize efficient production planning, demand forecasting, and inventory management.
 These systems excel at maintaining optimal stock levels, minimizing excess inventory, and automating replenishment processes.
+ERP systems help MTS manufacturers save money by showing them how much inventory they have and what customers want.
+This helps them make their products more efficient.

 Assemble-to-Order (ATO)

 • Component Inventory: Components are kept in stock, and final assembly occurs upon receiving customer orders.
+This allows manufacturers to offer a degree of customization while still maintaining relatively short lead times.

 Make-to-Order (MTO)